-Venture Capital Funding - a unique and disruptive startup idea lacks teeth without sufficient capital backing the startup.
-Venture Capital Funding is usually the lubrication for startups to develop the growth strategy, product-market fit, and execution.
+Venture Capital Funding is usually the lubrication for startups to develop the growth strategy, product market fit, and execution.
 In general, startup founders either bootstrap or approach angel investors for seed funding to get their business off the ground.
-However, as the startup matures founders seek venture capital investments to accelerate growth with a larger injection of capital and often connections that a venture fund brings to a startup.
+However, as the startup matures, founders seek venture capital investments to accelerate growth with a larger injection of capital and often connections that a venture fund brings to a startup.

 Venture capital refers to equity financing that provides startups with the ability to raise funding.
 The venture capital industry funds startups with disruptive ideas and high-growth potential.
 In exchange for providing capital, venture capital firms get an equity stake in the startup.
 Typically a venture capital fund is a vehicle that invests in startups, the fund buys and holds a stake in the company.

 As the fund manager, they are responsible for identifying investment opportunities in exchange for equity, with innovative technologies and business models, or those with the potential to generate high returns on investment Return on Investment (ROI).
-General partners at VC firms seek funding opportunities with asymmetrical return on Investment (ROI) based on their investment stage thesis.
-Their ROI projection is based on a defined investment horizon, a performance measure used to evaluate the financial return of an investment or compare the efficiency of different investments for the fund. (corporatefinanceinstitute.com)
+General partners at VC firms seek funding opportunities with asymmetrical ROI based on their investment stage thesis.
+Their ROI projection is based on a defined investment horizon, a performance measure used to evaluate the financial return of an investment or compare the efficiency of different investments for the fund (corporatefinanceinstitute.com).

-At the top of the venture capital funds list is the feasibility of early-stage companies, a viable product, and a detailed business plan.
-For startups to get VC funding, their idea should be disruptive and clearly identify the USP's ‘how we're different' from the current competition in the market.
+At the top of the venture capital funds list is the feasibility of early stage companies, a viable product, and a detailed business plan.
+For startups to get VC funding, their idea should be disruptive and clearly identify the unique selling point (USP) ‘how we're different' from the current competition in the market.
 Consider any successful company they all have a “secret sauce”.
-The business plan should highlight your unique selling points (USP) to secure a venture capital deal from venture investors.
+The business plan should highlight your USP to secure a venture capital deal from venture investors.
 Startup differentiation can be grouped into three categories:

-4. Sales — Founders should be aware that VC funding isn’t for everyone.
-Early-stage startups ought to focus on bootstrapping, angel funding or crowdfunding.
+Founders should be aware that VC funding isn’t for everyone.
+Early stage startups ought to focus on bootstrapping, angel funding or crowdfunding.
 Venture capitalists invest in startups that can demonstrate some form of traction.
-Early-stage startups usually lack a clear product and market strategy and sales under their belt to show sophisticated investors such as VCs.
+Early stage startups usually lack a clear product and market strategy and sales under their belt to show sophisticated investors such as VCs.
 Startups that have high-growth potential and can show sales traction stand a better chance of acquiring VC funding.
 The intention isn’t to show profits but to prove to potential investors that your innovative idea and startup plan is viable and has a high probability of success in the market.
 Considering the high stakes, venture capitalists want to ensure that they are investing their money and resources in a venture that will not sink in the future.

-5. Financial Plan — Venture capitalists invest a huge amount of money and resources in startups, in the growth phase, which comes with high risks.
+Venture capitalists invest a huge amount of money and resources in startups, in the growth phase, which comes with high risks.
 VC investors require a detailed financial plan outlining how their money is going to be used.
 The investment plan should detail — allocation for advertising, expansion, acquisition of more resources, outsourcing non-core functions and more.
-Investors want to know whether their money and resources are going to be used optimally to receive the maximum return on investment (ROI).
+Investors want to know whether their money and resources are going to be used optimally to receive the maximum ROI.
 Just providing a financial plan isn’t enough.
 Startup founders must also show metrics and data within an investor pitch deck to prove the allocation of investors’ money will yield long-term rewards and returns.

 "This piece originally appeared on Medium on 02/11/2020."